Talk to Her: Critical response

-On Rotten Tomatoes the film has a "Certified Fresh" approval rating of 91% based on reviews from 136 critics, and an average rating of 8.10/10.
+On Rotten Tomatoes the film has an approval rating of 91% based on reviews from 137 critics, and an average rating of 8.1/10.
 The website's consensus states: "Another masterful, compassionate work from Pedro Almodóvar".
-On Metacritic, the film has a weighted average score of 86 out of 100, based on reviews from 34 critics, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 86 out of 100, based on reviews from 34 critics.

-Roger Ebert of the Chicago Sun-Times gave it 4 out of 4 and wrote: "Combines improbable melodrama (gored bullfighters, comatose ballerinas) with subtly kinky bedside vigils and sensational denouements, and yet at the end, we are undeniably touched."
-A.O.
-Scott of the New York Times named Talk to Her "The best film of the year".
+Roger Ebert of the Chicago Sun-Times gave it four out of four, and wrote: "Combines improbable melodrama (gored bullfighters, comatose ballerinas) with subtly kinky bedside vigils and sensational denouements, and yet at the end, we are undeniably touched."
+A. O. Scott of The New York Times named Talk to Her "The best film of the year".